keptn/tutorials/site/tutorials/snippets/08/install/download-keptnCLI.md

 There are multiple options how to get the Keptn CLI on your machine.

-- Easiest option, if you are running on a Linux or Mac OS:
+- Easiest option (works Linux, Mac OS, Windows with Bash, WSL2):

     <!-- command -->
     ```
-    curl -sL https://get.keptn.sh | KEPTN_VERSION=0.8.0-alpha sudo -E bash
+    curl -sL https://get.keptn.sh | KEPTN_VERSION=0.8.0-alpha bash
     ```
-    This will download and install the Keptn CLI automatically.
+    This will download and install the Keptn CLI in the specified version automatically.

+- Using HomeBrew (on MacOs):

+    ```
+    brew install keptn
+    ```

 -  Another option is to manually download the current release of the Keptn CLI:
-  1. Download the version for your operating system from [Download CLI](https://github.com/keptn/keptn/releases/tag/0.8.0-alpha)
+  1. Download the version for your operating system and architecture from [Download CLI](https://github.com/keptn/keptn/releases/tag/0.8.0-alpha)
   2. Unpack the download
-  3. Find the `keptn` binary in the unpacked directory
+  3. Find the `keptn` binary (e.g., `keptn-0.8.0-alpha-amd64.exe`) in the unpacked directory and rename it to `keptn`
     - *Linux / macOS*: Add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)

     - *Windows*: Copy the executable to the desired folder and add the executable to your PATH environment variable.